Veterinary Surgery in Winston-Salem

 You can trust that your pet is in good hands while in our care.
 Every choice we make and everything we do is meant to ensure the operation is a success.

-Each patient's anaesthetic plan is tailored to his or specific condition.
+Each patient's anesthetic plan is tailored to his or specific condition.
 We consider your pet's overall and cardiovascular health, as well as their lab work, into consideration.

-We take a multimodal approach (i.e. local anaesthetic, epidural anaesthesia and systemic medications) to make sure your pet remains pain-free during and after surgery.
+We take a multimodal approach (i.e. local anesthetic, epidural anesthesia and systemic medications) to make sure your pet remains pain-free during and after surgery.

 We use advanced monitoring equipment (oscillometric blood pressure, EKG, end tidal CO2, pulse oximetry, EKG, arterial line, etc.) to observe your pet's vitals during surgery.

 The strict sterile technique is used with all of our procedures, meaning our operative suite has positive pressure air flow.
 We also clean the room after each procedure.

 Our surgeons use sterile prep and put on full surgical attire (surgical gown, sterile gloves, surgical cap)